SUNY Summer Leadership Retreat

 WHERE AND WHEN: The summer leadership week will be held at White Eagle Conference Center on Lake Moraine in Hamilton, NY

 EXPENSES: Participants or their home institutions will be responsible for the registration fee of $750 as well as travel and accommodations.
-The fee for the program includes the associated costs for the speakers, all workshop materials including a bound participant workbook complete with exercises and readings, as well as two personal development assessments (a SUNY360 leadership inventory and DiSC Work of Leaders report).
-The SUNY SAIL Institute is committed to keeping the cost low, especially relative to many other leadership development opportunities, because of their commitment to investing in the next generation of higher education leaders.
+The fee for the program includes the associated costs for the speakers, all workshop materials including a bound participant workbook complete with exercises and readings, as well as two personal development assessments (a SUNY360 leadership inventory and Narrative Intelligence Story Type assessment).
+The SUNY SAIL Institute is committed to the advancement of the next generation of leaders supporting higher education, and because of this commitment the registration cost reamins low, especially relative to many other leadership development opportunities in the marketplace.

-On-site lodging and meals cost approximately $152 per night (or current GSA rate) and is paid directly to the White Eagle Conference Center upon check-in.
-SUNY SAIL provides the names of participants to White Eagle on a master rooming list in advance of the program, eliminating the need for individuals to make their own reservations in advance.
+On-site lodging and meals cost approximately $155 per night (or current GSA Standard rate) and is paid directly to the White Eagle Conference Center upon check-in.
+SUNY SAIL provides the names of participants to White Eagle on a master rooming list in advance of the program, eliminating the need for individuals to make their own reservations beforehand.
 Payment will be expected upon check-in and is acceptable by either credit card, check; a campus may be invoiced in advance in order to process payment.
 Please also provide a tax-exempt certificate upon check-in.

 SPACE IS LIMITED: